Bethesda have released an updated Beta patch for all versions of the Shivering Isles expansion. View the patch notes here, and download it here.

 I have been tasked with finding the people conspiring against Lady Syl.
 I need to find and speak to Herdir.
 He can always be found at the torture chamber in the House of Dementia.

 Facing the throne, you’ll see a doorway on the right.
 Enter the doorway and follow the corridoor until you hit a right hand turn.
 Follow the right-hand turn around through a wooden door and into the torture chambers.
-You’ll see Herdir there, wandering around.
-A number of prison cells line the walls, with bruised prisoners inside.
+You’ll see Herdir there, wandering around the torture.
+There area number of prisoners in the cells.
 You might see them sleeping on the floor.

 That refers, I’d imagine, to her attendants: Kilthan and Anya Herrick.
 Ask them about a Conspiracy and they’ll both insist they know nothing.
 Raising their disposition will not yield any information either.
 You’ll have to turture Kilthan.
 Herdir will cast a shock spell on him.
 You’ll need to repeat the process twice before he gives you some information: Anya has been looking scared lately.
 More scared than usual.